About the Event

-LaToya Ray serves in the capacity of Mary Washington Hospital – Snowden at Fredericksburg’s Supervisor, Mental Health Outpatient Services.
+LaToya Ray serves as the Supervisor of Mental Health Outpatient Services at Snowden at Fredericksburg.
 She has held this position since October 2020.
 In the position, she works with therapists, providers, and patients to improve patient’s, as well as family members and other loved ones’, understanding of mental health and substance abuse symptoms.
 It is also the continued goal of these programs to develop coping skills to manage symptoms related to mental health illness and substance use disorders.
 LaToya has over ten years of experience as a therapist.

 LaToya is a Licensed Professional Counselor within the Commonwealth of VA.
 LaToya obtained her Master of Arts in Professional Counseling from Liberty University.
 She also holds a Master of Human Services for Capella University.
 She is a Board-Certified Human Services Practitioner as well.
 Her undergraduate work was completed at Elon University.

 “You don’t just wake up and become the butterfly.
 Growth is a process.” – Repikaur

 Parminder has a BS in Nursing from the University of Mary Washington and has over 20 years of experience as a RN.
 She is a Certified Diabetes Care and Education Specialist as well as a Certified Pump Trainer.
 She also specializes in Cardiac Care.

 Parminder enjoys visiting her homeland of Scotland with her husband and two children, as well as hiking.